pestphp/docs/filtering-tests.md

 ---

-Manually running your tests with filtering can become tedious, especially as your codebase grows.
-That's why it's a good idea to integrate Pest with a Continuous Integration (CI) service: [Continuous Integration →](/docs/continuous-integration)
+As your codebase grows, manually running your tests with filtering can become tedious.
+That's where skipping tests comes in.
+Skipping tests is a useful feature that allows developers to exclude specific tests from the test suite temporarily without deleting them entirely: [Skipping Tests →](/docs/skipping-tests)